klugem/watchdog/README.md

 ### REQUIREMENTS
 Watchdog is written in Java and requires JDK 11 or higher.
 Oracle provides an installation guide for Windows, Linux and macOS at https://docs.oracle.com/en/java/javase/11/install/overview-jdk-installation.html.

 The GUI of the workflow designer and the moduleMaker depend on the JavaFX SDK 11 or higher.
-The JavaFX version obtained with the Maven build script is used by default, which is located in _jars/libs/modules/_.
+The JavaFX SDK is also included with Watchdog and located in _jars/libs/modules/_.
+This version is used by default.
 Alternatively, it can be obtained from https://gluonhq.com/products/javafx/.
-An installation guide is provided here: https://openjfx.io/openjfx-docs/
+An installation guide is provided here: https://openjfx.io/openjfx-docs/.

 ### INSTALLATION
 - Manually: